SapitoSucio/froggo-guides/docs/script_commands.md

 \***vip_time** **<time\>**,{"**<character name\>**"};

-Changes a player's VIP time (in minutes).
+Changes a player`s VIP time (in minutes).
 A positive value will increase time, and a negative value will decrease time.

 > NOTE: This command is only available if the VIP System is enabled.